akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 date: 2021-04-28 00:00:01
 ---

-In this tutorial, we'll find out why Apollo Client with React and TypeScript is a great combination to power your front-end app.
+In this tutorial, we’ll find out why Apollo Client with React and TypeScript is a great combination to power your front-end app.
 We love Apollo Client because of its built-in robust state management, in-memory caching, and error handling capabilities.
-To keep the demo simple we're not going to write any backend code for this presentation.
-We'll use the publicly available SpaceX GraphQL API, because who doesn't love rockets, rights?
+To keep the demo simple we’re not going to write any backend code for this presentation, and use the publicly available SpaceX GraphQL API.
-And come on, it's a perfect combination, rockets, Apollo... 🥁

 # Installing Apollo Client with React and TypeScript

-To make our lives simpler we're also going to start with `create-react-app`, specifically with a typescript template:
+To make our lives simpler we’re also going to start with `create-react-app`, specifically with a typescript template:

 ```
 yarn create react-app apollo-client-react-typescript --template typescript
 ```

-Next, we're going to install the Apollo Client alongside GraphQL:
+Next, we’re going to install the Apollo Client alongside GraphQL:

 ```
 yarn addd @apollo/client graphql